Corruption in Italy: Anti-corruption efforts

 In a May 2015 article for Open Democracy, Andrea Capussela and Vito Intini noted that Italy's anti-corruption efforts are inadequate and are not pursued with any enthusiasm.
 Since 1994, they explained, Italy has seen a series of laws passed that weakened the government's ability to combat corruption.
 For example, the statute of limitations was cut in half, procedural rules were made more complicated, and some corruption-related acts were decriminalized.
-A new anti-corruption law passed in 2012 did not reverse these laws, and is widely considered weak.
-Capussela and Intini asked explicitly: "why were such laws adopted and never reversed and how could the political élite get away with it?"
-This state of affairs was especially puzzling, they pointed out, since the struggle against corruption had often been high on the agenda of any rising politician for two decades.
+A new anti-corruption law passed in 2012 did not reverse these laws and is widely considered weak.
+Capussela and Intini asked explicitly: "Why were such laws adopted and never reversed and how could the political élite get away with it?"
+This state of affairs was especially puzzling, they pointed out since the struggle against corruption had often been high on the agenda of any rising politician for two decades.

 The Italian Anti-Corruption Law of 2012 expanded the definition of corruption and enhanced transparency and disclosure requirements for public-sector workers.
-It also introduced "white lists" of suppliers, service providers, and construction firms that comply with anti-Mafia laws.
+It also introduced "white lists" of suppliers, service providers, and construction firms that comply with anti-mafia laws.
 In addition, it established the National Anti-Corruption Authority, which has the power to investigate corruption cases, and the National Anti-Corruption Plan.
-The law banned persons convicted of corruption from running for public office, increased prison sentences for officials convicted of abuse of office or demanding bribes, increased penalties for private-sector corruption, and called for the institution of local anti-corruption plans and for greater transparency in hiring and budgets.
-The law criminalized influence-trading in both the public and private sectors, protected whistleblowers, and prohibited corrupt officials from holding certain administrative positions.
+The law banned persons convicted of corruption from running for public office, increased prison sentences for officials convicted of abuse of office or demanding bribes, increased penalties for private-sector corruption, and called for the institution of local anti-corruption plans and greater transparency in hiring and budgets.
+The law criminalized influence trading in both the public and private sectors, protected whistleblowers, and prohibited corrupt officials from holding certain administrative positions.
 But proper enforcement of the law continues to be complicated by a slow, overburdened judiciary.

 There are effective means of investigating police abuse and corruption, but the process is hampered by slow courts.
 The Code of Conduct of Public Officials includes detailed prescriptions involving transparency, conflicts of interest, and gifts.
 There are also Rules on Protocol Gifts that forbid gifts to public officials, who are required to report their assets.

 Italy is a signatory to the Council of Europe's Civil and Criminal Law Conventions against Corruption, the UNCAC, and the OECD's Anti-Bribery Convention.

 Mario Monti, prime minister from 2011 to 2013, sponsored a 2012 anti-corruption law that was described by Transparency International as an insufficient "first step".
 In 2012, 64% of Italians described government anti-corruption efforts as ineffective.
 Only 19 percent think such efforts are effective.

 The Italian National Anti-Corruption Authority (ANAC) is an independent regulatory body set up in 2009.
 It is empowered to inspect offices and confiscate documents.
 In 2016, the ANAC and the European Anti-Fraud Office (OLAF) announced a partnership to fight corruption throughout the EU.